In western New York, the far right tries to make inroads with vaccine skeptics

 She continued: "I couldn't put a number on the amount of people, especially now that we have all these other medical freedom groups and unmasking kids groups."

-Hampton Stall, a researcher who tracks patriot groups for MilitiaWatch, said that rallies against medical mandates have become the "perfect organizing space" for many extremist groups across the United States.
+Hampton Stall, a researcher who tracks patriot groups for MilitiaWatch, said rallies against medical mandates have become the "perfect organizing space" for many extremist groups across the United States.

 But the Watchmen have also brought their proclivity for violence to the issue.
-An anti-lockdown event outside the Buffalo City Hall devolved into a brawl between the Watchmen and anti-fascist counterprotesters.
+An anti-lockdown event outside Buffalo City Hall devolved into a brawl between the Watchmen and anti-fascist counterprotesters.

 Pellien appeared to brag about the violence on Facebook.
 "My flashlight was dented.
-Not sure if it was from head #1 or head #2," Pellien wrote, according to a screenshot of his account provided to The Post.
+Not sure if it was from head #1 or head #2," he wrote, according to a screenshot of his account provided to The Post.

 On Dec.
-31, Orticelli threw a "family-friendly" New Year's Eve party that offered a gift to every child that attended and solicited donations for local charities.
+31, Orticelli threw a "family-friendly" New Year's Eve party that offered a gift to every child who attended and solicited donations for local charities.
 The Watchmen attended, and on a now-deleted live stream filmed during the event, a masked man mouthed threats toward a local anti-fascist activist.
 Orticelli confirmed the speaker was the former organizer of a Watchmen group in the adjacent Niagara region.

 "Guess what?" another masked man remarked, "The Watchmen will be coming to a neighborhood near you real soon."